felipeguimaraens/felipeguimaraens/README.md

 ## 🔍 About me
 👨‍🎓 Studying Computer Science at UNISINOS

-👨‍💻 Currently learning: CS50's Web Programming with Python and JavaScript (Edx)
+👨‍💻 Learning: CS50's Web Programming with Python and JavaScript (Edx)

+📖 Reading: The Travelling Cat Chronicles by Hiro Arikawa

 📺 Former electronics technician.